 Also known as the ‘trilogy’ style, three-stone engagement rings are an incredibly romantic choice.
 That’s because the three stones are symbolic.
-They are traditionally said to represent past, present, and future, or you, me and us.
-Trilogy rings are very versatile, depending on the size, type, and shape of the stones used.
+They are traditionally said to represent past, present, and future, or you, me, and us.
+Trilogy rings are very versatile, depending on the stones’ size, type, and shape.
 One popular option is to have a large center diamond with two smaller flanking stones or three mid-size stones of equal size.
 A modern take on the trilogy style is to use a color gem as the center stone and accent it with diamonds.
 Whatever you decide, this design is as meaningful as it is beautiful.

 What’s better than one diamond?
 Two!
-The double diamond style has come back into fashion recently due to its popularity with celebrities.
+The double diamond style has returned to fashion recently due to its popularity with celebrities.
 The two stones represent you and your partner, joined together for eternity.
 While the traditional design is two diamonds of the same shape and size, an on-trend and modern take is to choose contrasting stones.
 Square and pear is a unique combination, as is round and trillion.

 11. Eternity Band Engagement Ring

 The eternity band is the ultimate symbol of everlasting love.
-The band of the ring is formed from an unbroken chain of diamonds which are connected forever.
-The diamonds on an eternity band can be pavé, channel or French set, depending on the style of the wearer.
+The ring’s band is formed from an unbroken chain of diamonds that are connected forever.
+The diamonds on an eternity band can be pavé, channel or French set, depending on the wearer’s style.
 Traditionally, a separate eternity ring is given either on a significant wedding anniversary or on the birth of a couple’s first child.
 However, some couples choose to put their spin on this gift and upgrade the bride’s engagement ring with an eternity band instead.

 12. Flush Setting Ring

 A super sleek engagement ring option is a flush setting.
-In this design, the diamond is set inside the band, so its surface doesn’t protrude out.
-Not only is this a chic and understated style of ring, but it’s also extremely secure as the diamond is hammered into place.
-Flush setting rings are the perfect choice for someone who leads an active lifestyle and has an understated sense of style.
+The diamond is set inside the band in this design, so its surface doesn’t protrude out.
+Not only is this a chic and understated ring style, but it’s also extremely secure as the diamond is hammered into place.
+Flush-setting rings are the perfect choice for someone who leads an active lifestyle and has an understated sense of style.
 The design is also very popular with men, so it could be the ideal choice for when you propose to your Prince Charming.

 13. Tension Setting Engagement Ring

-A unique engagement ring design is the tension setting style.
+A unique engagement ring design is the tension-setting style.
 Instead of using prongs or a bezel to secure the stone in place, pressure holds it between two halves of the shank.
 Hidden spring loading and grooves carved into the metal keep the stone still and secure.
 As a result, it appears to be suspended on its own, giving this ring style a fascinating visual effect.
-If you love the look of a tension set engagement ring, bear in mind that the process is only suitable for tough stones like diamond, sapphire, ruby, and moissanite.
-The tension setting process is also completely customized to each stone, so you will need to select your gem first and then have the ring custom-made.
-Resizing is also very difficult with this setting.
+If you love the look of a tension-set engagement ring, remember that the process is only suitable for tough stones like diamond, sapphire, ruby, and moissanite.
+The tension setting process is also completely customized to each stone, so you must select your gem first and then have the ring custom-made.
+Resizing is also very difficult in this setting.